open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 Many common modules such as the `http` standard library module, `express`, and others can be automatically instrumented using autoinstrumentation modules.
-To find autoinstrumenatation modules, you can look at the [registry](/ecosystem/registry/?language=js&component=instrumentation).
+To find autoinstrumentation modules, you can look at the [registry](/ecosystem/registry/?language=js&component=instrumentation).

 You can also install all instrumentations maintained by the OpenTelemetry authors